20 January 2025

 Mr Jeffery said small landholders and even larger ones needed the yards to load livestock to take them to sales.

-“Ten days ago, I had 200 heads of cattle at the yards.
+“Ten days ago, I had 200 head of cattle at the yards.
 There is no way you can load those cattle on the farm,” he said.
 “We go to dozens of farms the day before and then take them to the sales.”

 Mr Jeffery said it was the only suitable place between Nowra and Bega where transporters could stop to fix any issues.